Complete complementarity relations and its Lorentz invariance: The Lorentz invariance of complete complementarity relations

 This proves our claim that CCR are invariant under Lorentz transformations.
-Besides, Eq. (\ref{eq:rho}) remains true for systems with continuous momenta.
-Hence, our result remains valid if we apply the CCR for the discrete degrees of freedom.
+For continuous momenta, the result showed here remains valid if applied to the discrete degrees of freedom with the continuous momenta been traced out, since we defined $P_l, C_{hs}$ and $S_l$ only for the discrete degrees of freedom.
+Therefore, one can see that there is a transformation law connecting the CCRs for different Lorentz frames.